Bipolar Disorder Symptoms, Signs, Types, and Diagnosis

 Bipolar disorder requires long-term treatment.
 Since bipolar disorder is a chronic, relapsing illness, it’s important to continue treatment even when you’re feeling better.
 Most people with bipolar disorder need medication to prevent new episodes and stay symptom-free.

 There is more to treatment than medication.
 Medication alone is usually not enough to fully control the symptoms of bipolar disorder.
-The most effective treatment strategy for bipolar disorder involves a combination of medication, therapy, lifestyle changes, and social support.
+The most effective treatment strategy for bipolar disorder involves a combination of medication, lifestyle changes, social support, and therapy, either in-person therapy or via an online therapy platform.